PokemonRedAndBlue/PokemonRedAndBlue/README.md

 - We have 2 main folders within our root directory: Enter and Code Review
   - Within our Enter Directory we have a few key folders as well:
     - Classes which contains ALL classes
-      - Deeper we have directorys for different sub classes:
+      - Deeper we have directories for different sub classes:
         - Animations
         - Behavior
         - Cameras